vrtmrz/obsidian-livesync/updates_old.md

     - Library refining (Phase 1 - step 2).
 There are no significant changes on the user side.
     - Including the following fixes of potentially problems:
       - the problem which the path had been obfuscating twice has been resolved.
-      - Note: Potential problems of the library; which has not happened in Self-hosted LiveSync for some reasons.
+      - Note: Potential problems of the library; which has not happened in Self-Hosted LiveSync for some reasons.
 - 0.23.15:
   - Maintenance Update:
     - Library refining (Phase 1).
 There are no significant changes on the user side.